Your most important question

 He cared a lot about why we should increase our inner development.

-To think for ourselves, speak the truth, and criticize authorities.
+To think by ourselves, speak the truth, and criticize authorities.

 To help and love men, women, children, animals, and Mother Earth around us.